Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 +	####	AWS Computing Services
 	+	#####	Amazon EC2
 		Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure and resizable compute capacity in the cloud.
-You can use it to provision virtual servers that are called Amazon EC2 instances, which can handle almost any computing need.
+We can use it to provision virtual servers that are called Amazon EC2 instances, which can handle almost any computing need.
-		With Amazon EC2 you can do the following:
+		With Amazon EC2 we can do the following:
 		+	Provision and launch one or more EC2 instances in minutes.
-		+	Stop or shut down EC2 instances when you finish running a workload.
+		+	Stop or shut down EC2 instances when we finish running a workload.
-		+	Pay for only the compute time that you use when running an instance.
+		+	Pay for only the compute time that we use when running an instance.

 	+	#####	AWS Lambda

-		AWS Lambda is a serverless compute service that helps you run code without provisioning or managing servers.
-You pay for only the computetime you consume, and you incur no charges when your code is not running.
+		AWS Lambda is a serverless compute service that helps us run code without provisioning or managing servers.
+We pay for only the compute time we consume, and we incur no charges when our code is not running.
-		With Lambda, you can run code for virtually any type of application or backend service, all with zero administration.
-You need only to upload your code, and Lambda manages everything required to run and scale your code with high availability.
-You can set up your code to automatically launch from other AWS services or call it directly from any web or mobile app.
+		With Lambda, we can run code for virtually any type of application or backend service, all with zero administration.
+We need only to upload our code, and Lambda manages everything required to run and scale our code with high availability.
+We can set up our code to automatically launch from other AWS services or call it directly from any web or mobile app.

 	+	#####	Amazon ECS

 		Amazon Elastic Container Service (Amazon ECS) is a highly scalable and high-performance container management system.
 It helps customers spin up new containers and manage them across EC2 instances.
 Amazon ECS supports Docker containers.
 Docker is a software platform that packages software (such as applications) into containers.
-		To manage your containers, you must install an open-source Amazon ECS container agent on your EC2 instances.
+		To manage our containers, we must install an open-source Amazon ECS container agent on our EC2 instances.
 This agent is referred to as a container instance.
-You can run this agent on both Linux and Windows Amazon Machine Images (AMIs).
+We can run this agent on both Linux and Windows Amazon Machine Images (AMIs).
 Amazon ECS uses API calls to control Docker-enabled applications.

 	+	#####	Amazon EKS

 		Amazon Elastic Kubernetes Service (Amazon EKS) provides the flexibility to start, run, and scale Kubernetes applications in the AWS Cloud or on premises.
 Kubernetes is an open-source platform for managing containerized applications.
 It is portable and extensible.
-		With Amazon EKS, you will be able to provide highly available and secure clusters.
+		With Amazon EKS, we will be able to provide highly available and secure clusters.
 It automates patching, node provisioning, and updates.

 	+	#####	AWS Fargate